 One thing that is a myth is that HRT is to blame for any weight gain.
 It’s not.
 There is zero evidence to support this claim.

 Menopause belly fat can certainly take its toll on your self-confidence – especially when your beloved pair of favourite jeans feels a bit of a squeeze all of a sudden.
+Panic not.
+There are a lot of ways to address the issue.

 Here are 11 workouts for toning up your middle and lose menopause belly fat, as recommended by the experts.